GraphQLAPI/graphql-api-for-wp/docs/release-notes/0.9/en.md

 ### Support for the new "Specified By URL" meta property

-The custom scalars can expose the [`specifiedBy` property](https://spec.graphql.org/draft/#sec-Scalars.Custom-Scalars) (recently added to the GraphQL spec), providing an URL which defines the behavior of the scalar.
+The custom scalars can expose the [`specifiedBy` property](https://spec.graphql.org/draft/#sec-Scalars.Custom-Scalars), providing an URL which defines the behavior of the scalar.

 We can query the value via the `specifiedByURL` field, via introspection: